 CDS-D4.
-Must a transfer applicant have a minimum number of credits completed or else must apply as an entering?
+Must a transfer applicant have a minimum number of credits completed or else must apply as an entering first-year student?
 Yes

 The minimum number of credits and the unit of measure: 12 semester hours

 CDS-D5.
 Indicate all items required of transfer students to apply for admission: